bwbaugh/dentonpolice/README.txt

 Configuration is first required in order to post to TwitPic or Twitter.
 Without configuration the program will still scrape mug shots and log the images and inmate information to disk.

-If run as __main__, will loop and continuously check the report page.
-To run only once, execute this module's main() function.
+If the package is executed e.g., `python -m dentonpolice`, the script will loop and continuously check the report page.
+To run only once, execute the logic module's main() function.

 Required Libraries for Optional Functionality
 For posting status messages to Twitter (record number of inmates seen in jail at one time):